Active Substance: golimumab

 Why has Simponi been approved?

-What measures are being taken to ensure the safe use of Simponi?
+What measures are being taken to ensure the safe and effective use of Simponi?

 A risk management plan has been developed to ensure that Simponi is used as safely as possible.
 Based on this plan, safety information has been included in the summary of product characteristics and the package leaflet for Simponi, including the appropriate precautions to be followed by healthcare professionals and patients.

-The company that makes Simponi must provide educational packs for doctors who prescribe Simponi.
+The company that markets Simponi must provide educational packs for doctors who prescribe Simponi.
 These packs include information on the safety of the medicine.

 The European Commission granted a marketing authorisation valid throughout the European Union for Simponi on 1 October 2009.